Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/2_set_up_the_data_collection_scene.md

 As you can see in the Inspector view for the Perception Camera component, the list of Camera Labelers is currently empty as you can see with `List is Empty`.
 For each type of ground-truth you wish to generate alongside your captured frames, you will need to add a corresponding Camera Labeler to this list.
 In our project we want to extract the position and orientation of an object, so we will use the `BoudingBox3DLabeler`.

 There are several other types of labelers available in the Perception package, and you can even write your own.
-If you want more information on labelers, you can consult [this tutorial](https://github.com/Unity-Technologies/com.unity.perception) and follow from the Step 3 of [Phase 1](1_set_up_the_scene.md#step-3) of the Perception Tutorial.
+If you want more information on labelers, you can consult the [perception package documentation](https://github.com/Unity-Technologies/com.unity.perception).

 * **Action**: In the _**Inspector**_ tab, in the `Perception Camera` script, click on the _**+**_ button at the bottom right corner of the `List is Empty` field, and select `BoundingBox3DLabeler`.